aschezczdo/Music-Discord-Bot/README.md

 * /Clear --> Clear the tracks on queue
 * /volume <Int Value> --> Set the volume of the audioplayer.
 Value from 0-10
 * /queue --> Shows the tracks in queue
-I'll add some other commands in future releases.
+* /playingnow --> Shows the track that is being played I'll add some other commands in future releases.
+*

 `--HOW TO SETUP--`
 1. Download the .jar from releases